markuptitan/ACN-syllabus/content/syllabuses/short-course-devops-foundational.md

 ## General information

+### Tilde
+Tilde is our central place of work.
+It is a kanban board, review system, progress checker.

+### Syllabus
+Where all the studying material lives.
+The content from the Syllabus becomes cards on Tilde.

+### Instant messaging
+We will have a chat system somewhere (like Slack, Discord, Teams).

+It will be used for announcements, links, extra content etc.

+Questions should be made on Hesk!

+### Hesk
+A place to ask anything related to course content, Umuzi tooling, due dates, general information etc.

+### Recordings
+All sessions will be recorded and be readily available.

 ### Group session structure
 We will have two 1h group sessions per week.
 They will mostly follow the structure below: